What Is The Difference Between Microprocessor And Microcontroller?

 A Microcontroller, is a complete and fully-functioning computer on a single chip.

-A typical microcontroller has a CPU, RAM, ROM, Peripherals (Counters/Timers, Comparators, ADC, DC, DMA, etc), IO Ports all on the same IC chip.
-The majority of modern MCUs, nowadays, come with internal oscillators which means, you can flash your code and hook-up the DC power source, et voila!
+A typical microcontroller has a CPU, RAM, ROM, Peripherals (Counters/Timers, Comparators, ADC, DC, DMA, etc), and IO Ports all on the same IC chip.
+The majority of modern MCUs, nowadays, come with internal oscillators which means, you can flash your code and hook up the DC power source, et voila!
 Everything is up and running!

 Microcontrollers range on the (Low-end To High-end) spectrum.
 Therefore, the price is proportional to the total performance and capabilities of each device.
 The most common factors we pay attention to while choosing a microcontroller are as follows